Rhode Island Food Code (216-RICR-50-10-1)

 1. Any person desiring to operate any Mobile Food Establishment shall submit structural and operating plans.

 b.
-Standard operating procedures shall include menu, methods of preparation and temperature control, food and water sources, employee health and hygiene, staff training and wastewater disposal.
+Standard operating procedures shall include menu, methods of preparation and temperature control, food and water sources, employee health and hygiene and staff training.

 1.8.4 Application Requirements

-A. An applicant shall submit an application for a permit at least thirty (30) days in advance of operation.
+A. An applicant shall submit an application for a permit at least thirty (30) days in advance.

 C. An applicant shall provide: